 Summon Servitor of Issek

-Level: 3 (Issek of the Jug) Range: 5' Duration: Varies Casting time: 1 action Save: None
+Level 3 (Issek of the Jug)

+Duration: Varies

-General Issek sends a shadow of himself to the caster to free him and help him continue his holy work.
+General: Issek sends a shadow of himself to the caster to free him and help him continue his holy work.

-Manifestation See below.
+Range: 5'

-1 Lost, failure, and patron taint.
+- 1 Lost, failure, and patron taint.

-2-11 Lost.
+- 2-11 Lost.
 Failure.

-12-15 Failure, but spell is not lost.
+- 12-15 Failure, but spell is not lost.

-16-17 The caster summons a minor servitor of Issek, which steps out from behind him with a sound like the echoing thud of a massive jug being struck.
-The creature is a huge, bald, muscular creature, quasi-corpo real and flickering like a magic lantern illusion.
-The servitor aids the caster with simple tasks, but canno attack or cause damage against creatures in any way.
+The caster summons a minor servitor of Issek, which steps out from behind him with a sound like the echoing thud of a massive jug being struck.
+The creature is a huge, bald, muscular creature, quasi-corporeal and flickering like a magic lantern illusion.
+The servitor aids the caster with simple tasks, but cannot attack or cause damage against creatures in any way.
 The creature rolls 1d16+CL for Strength checks.
-The servitor will carry or drag away objects such as chests of coins or fallen comrades, work to break the caster out of bonds or cages, open sealed doors, or other non-aggressive actions as commanded.
+The servitor will carry or drag away objects 16-17 such as chests of coins or fallen comrades, work to break the caster out of bonds or cages, open sealed doors, or other non-aggressive actions as commanded.
 Commanding the creature to perform an inappropriate task, such as turning a torture wheel or shoving a ladder full of enemies off of a wall, causes the servitor to immediately disappear.
 The creature cannot be targeted by mundane weapons, but magical weapons and damage-dealing spells can affect it: the servitor is AC 16 and has 10 hp.
 The servitor disappears after 2d5 rounds.